 Other Employee Benefits

-Although they are not always thought of as a “benefit,” minimum wage and overtime pay are also required by law.
+Although they are not always thought of as legally required benefits for employees, minimum wage and overtime pay are also required by law.

 Conclusion

-As made plain by the information listed above, employees are entitled to a variety of benefits which employers are required to offer by law.
-By reading the information found above, you can gain a better understanding of which employee benefits employers should be providing.
+What benefits are employers legally required to provide?
+As made plain by the information listed above, employees are entitled to a variety legally required benefits which employers are required to offer.
+By reading the information found above about required employee benefits, you can gain a better understanding of which employee benefits employers should be providing.